Interval Routing Schemes for Circular-Arc Graphs: Main result

 \end{definition}

-\begin{theorem} Let $(\mc{X},\ri{C})$ be a clique-cycle for a circular-arc graph $G=(V,E)$, $\ri{L}$ given by Listing \ref{pseudoLabeling}, $v\in V$ not a dominating vertex, $\lvv$ the left vertex of $v$, and $u$ be a vertex that reaches further to the left than $v$ but is neither a dominating vertex nor a counter vertex of $v$.
+\begin{theorem} Let $(\mc{X},\ri{C})$ be a clique-cycle for a circular-arc graph $G=(V,E)$, $\ri{L}$ given by Listing \ref{fig:animals}, $v\in V$ not a dominating vertex, $\lvv$ the left vertex of $v$, and $u\neq\lvv$ be a vertex that is adjacent to $v$ and reaches further to the left than $v$ but is neither a dominating vertex nor a counter vertex of $v$.
 Then $\lvv$ reaches at least as far to the left as $u$. \end{theorem}

 \begin{proof} Assume $u$ reaches further to the left than $\lvv$.
-Then by Definition \ref{defi:reaches} we know that $[\lc{\lvv},\lc{v}]_\ri{C}\subset[\lc{u},\lc{v}]_\ri{C}$, which implies that Since $\ri{L}$ is primary ordered by the left cliques of the vertices, it follows $u\succ_\ri{L}\ldots\succ_\ri{L} \lvv\succ_\ri{L}\ldots\succ_\ri{L}v$ and therefore $[\lvv,v]_\ri{L}\subseteq[u,v]_\ri{L}$.
-This contradicts (\ref{eq_l_v}) in Definition \ref{de_l_v}, since $u$ reaches further to the left than $v$ and is neither a dominating vertex nor a counter vertex of $v$. \end{proof}
+Then by Definition \ref{defi:reaches} we know that $[\lc{\lvv},\lc{v}]_\ri{C}\subset[\lc{u},\lc{v}]_\ri{C}$, which implies that Since $\ri{L}$ is primary ordered by the left cliques of the vertices, it follows and therefore $[\lvv,v]_\ri{L}\subset[u,v]_\ri{L}$.
+This contradicts (\ref{eq_l_v}) in Definition \ref{de_l_v}, since $u\in L$ reaches further to the left than $v$ and is neither a dominating vertex nor a counter vertex of $v$. \end{proof}

 In Definition \ref{leftrightface} we partition the vertices in $V-\{v\}$ into three ring-intervals in $\ri{L}$.
 The following argumentation gives the idea behind this partitioning and also proves Theorem \ref{Lvrl_v}.
 Consider we go through $\ri{L}$ beginning at $v$.
 Since the vertices in $\ri{L}$ are primary ordered by their left cliques, the left clique of the vertices first considered is $\lc{v}$ (or $\ri{C}(\lc{v})$, if $v$ is the tail vertex of clique $\lc{v}$).
 The next vertices traversed have left clique $\ri{C}(\lc{v})$, followed by vertices with left clique $\ri{C}^2(\lc{v})$, and so on.
 We eventually reach the set of vertices with left clique $\rc{v}$.
 The last vertex we come across in this set is $\last{\rc{v}}$ and fixed in Definition \ref{de_m_v}.
 The vertices we came across so far (excluding $v$, including $\last{\rc{v}}$) will be defined as the \q{vertices to the right of $v$} in Definition \ref{leftrightface} and are adjacent to $v$, as $v$ was contained in their left clique.